orasept77/orasept77/README.md

 </p>

-> Tools and technologies that I have worked with and am interested in
+> Tools and technologies that I have worked with and am interested in:

 <table align="center">